tnhaider/semantic-change-narrator/README.md

 ## Folders
 - figures
+- guidelines
+  - contains the guidelines used during annotation
 - data
   - all (all labeled instances and gold)
   - vanilla (folds 1-10 for vanilla model)